connorshea/ouija-bot/README.md

 - Make it possible for mods/admins to run the bot with a command which unlocks the channel and starts another round of Ouija?
 - Pinging to make sure the bot is online.
 - Safeguard to handle a case where the bot disconnects in the middle of a game?
+- Make an "AskOuija" mode where someone submits a question to the bot.
+  - This can be done in one of two ways:
+    - Have the bot start by asking for a question submission.
+    - Have the bot accept suggestions in another channel like `#bot-spam` and then post a message with a list of the questions.
+It then has people react to that message with number emoji and chooses the top-voted question.